Rosuav/TwitchTips/Moderation.md

 These tools can be used to combat spam or trolls, but they can also block legit people from chatting, so use them wisely (and sparingly).

+Most of these can be activated and deactivated on the fly by any moderator.

 ### Follower-only mode

 Anyone who's not following your channel, or who hasn't been following for long